ibrcic/torvalds-senior-dev/README.md

 TODO
 ----

- - Write a meaningful README.md files for all thre subfolders
+ - Write a meaningful README.md files for all three subfolders